top of page

 Credit: Dylan Gillis

-The best way to prevent poor mental health in the animation industry workplace is to instill a people-centric company culture.
-Prioritise looking at your artists as people instead of just their work, and success will follow suit.
+The best way to prevent poor mental health in the animation industry workplace is to instil a people-centric company culture.
+Prioritise looking at your artists as people instead of just their work, and success will follow suit

 Address Prolonged Understaffing Issues

 It is advisable for companies to quickly sort out any understaffing problems in the animation industry.
-While it’s true that the hiring process is costly, and can take time and effort (screening, onboarding and training)—but it is a worthy investment.
+While it’s true that the hiring process is costly and can take time and effort (screening, onboarding and training), it is a worthy investment.

 When workloads are spread more evenly and reasonably, your artists are likely to be happier.
 They’d have more time on their hands to spend on both their mental health and the quality of their work.